corn-mendoza/PCF-DotNet-Workshop/README.md

 	-   Lab 3.3: Simple integration for Azure SQL using the Azure Broker Service

-##### Session 4 (Advanced/Optional): Using .NET Framework with Pivotal Service Discovery
+##### Session 4 (Advanced/Optional): Using .NET Framework with Pivotal Service Discovery and Configuration Server

+A half-day workshop focused on the basics of integrating Pivotal's Configuration Services and Service Discovery capabilities with .NET Framework Applications.

 -	Lab 4: [Introduction - Powerpoint]()

+*Advanced workshop focused on the integration of Service Discovery functionality in .NET client and server applications.
+Presentation topics include service discovery principles, configuration services, and security considerations.
+This is a hands-on workshop is designed to help developers create .NET Framework applications from scratch and make changes to quickly enable service discovery.*

 -	Lab 4.0: [Instructions](./Labs/Lab5.md)
 	-   Lab 4.1: Implementing Pivotal Config Server
+	-   Lab 4.2: Implementing Service Discovery on the Web Services
-	-   Lab 4.2: Implementing Service Discovery
+	-   Lab 4.2: Implementing Service Discovery on the Web Clients

 ##### Session 5 (Advanced/Optional): Using Pivotal Single Sign-On